 For an overview on VPC Peering see the AWS VPC Peering Guide.
 Instaclustr supports VPC peering as a mechanism for connecting directly to your Instaclustr managed cluster.
 VPC Peering allows you to access your cluster via private IP and makes for a much more secure network setup.

-Note: If you only intend to connect to your cluster from a peered VPC, then choose broadcast private IP address when you create a new cluster.
+Note: If you only intend to connect to your cluster from a peered VPC, then choose Use private IP addresses for node discovery under Cassandra Options when you create a new cluster.
 If you're peering to an existing cluster, contact support to change the nodes' broadcast address.
-If you intend to connect from both the peered VPC and other sources then contact support for an explanation of the options and their implications.
+If you intend to connect from both the peered VPC and other sources then see this blog post to understand your options (https://www.instaclustr.com/apache-cassandra-deployed-on-private-and-public-networks/).

 Note: You will need to explicitly assign the route you created to the subnet of the instances that need to access the peering connection.
 You can do this by: